nekhan2020/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+Closure occurs in the anonymous function when it must reach out of its function scope to find the name parameter for the template literal of console.log

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+dansRoll is always invoking personalDice with a parameter of "dan".
+What does not change is the range of the possible dice rolls is always 0-5

 c.
 What is the lexical scope of `newRoll`?

+newRoll is within the function scope of the anonymous function and can not be accessed by personalDice but the newRoll may be accessed by the anonymous function

 ### Task 3 - Stretch Goals